fortanix/dsm-perf-tool/README.md

 # Build

-First, make sure you have a recent version of the Go compiler, i.e. 1.16 or newer.
+First, make sure you have a recent version of the Go compiler, this tool requires go version >= `1.18`.

 Then issue the following commands to build and install this tool: